philipbutcher/philipbutcher.github.io/_pages/about.md

 <br>

 #### Student Design Engineer | The Wond’ry (May 2023 – Present)
-  * Designed and manufactured working prototypes for various clients including the MetroNashville Police Department and Vanderbilt Medical Center
+  * Designed and manufactured working prototypes for various clients including the Metro-Nashville Police Department and Vanderbilt Medical Center
   * Operated 3D printers, laser cutters, hand tools, and machinery for students and researchers
   * Assisted students and researchers in their respective design processes